Barsonax/TestExamplesDotnet/README.md

 # TestExamplesDotnet
 ![build](https://github.com/Barsonax/TestExamplesDotnet/actions/workflows/dotnet.yml/badge.svg)

+## What is this?
 Whenever I start or join a new project one of the firsts things I want are good tests.
 These tests should be easy to setup, fast to run and give good confidence that the application is actually working.
+This is important to have a productive developer feedback loop.
 The example tests in this repo have been setup with that in mind.

-Currently the example tests in this repo are aimed at ASP .NET core with entity framework for persistence.
+Currently the example tests in this repo are aimed at ASP .NET core with entityframework for persistence.

+## What this is not
+This is not a example repository showing you how to run end to end tests against a real environment.
+Every example you see here will run completely locally.
+This is both a advantage (higher reliability, much faster) as a disadvantage (less real than the real thing).
+Things like network latency will play out differently in a real environment so keep this in mind.

 ## Prerequisites
 - .NET